-Timothy Druckrey wrote in the article From Dada to Digital that “one of the central considerations in the emergence of electronic montage is the redefinition of narrative.
+“one of the central considerations in the emergence of electronic montage is the redefinition of narrative.
 Sequential or arrayed, information is created in forms that suggest that the single image is not sufficient to serve as a record of an event but rather, that events are themselves complex configurations of experience, intention, and interpretation.
 Images suggest transition and not resolution.”

 Montage is the acquisition, deconstruction and reassembly of a group of images into a single, unified compositon.
 For over 150 years montage has been a powerful tool for artistic expression.
 Artists such as John Heartfield, Man Ray, Robert Rauschenberg and David Hockney have used montage to comment on war, love, life and death.
 Today artists such as Martina Lopez and Calum Colvin have advanced the art of montage into the digital age.

 Hyperreality (from Wikipedia)— According to Baudrillard, America has constructed itself a world that is more ‘real’ than real, and where those inhabiting it are obsessed with timelessness, perfection, and objectification of the self.
 Furthermore, authenticity has been replaced by copy (thus reality is replaced by a substitute), and nothing is “real,” though those engaged in the illusion are incapable of seeing it.
 Instead of having experiences, people observe spectacles, via real or metaphorical control screens.
 Instead of the real, we have simulation and simulacra.

 - Originally meaning a material object representing something (such as an idol representing a deity, or a painted still-life of a bowl of fruit).